Esta201/Esta201/README.md

 ## Notable work:
 - Developed the motor driver embedded code on a wirelessly powered RC car
-- Prgrammed a chess game (C++) using OOP concepts
+- Programmed a chess game (C++) using OOP concepts
-- Desgined a smart energy monitor using Altium, Proteus, Atmel Studio (IDE), and an Atmega328PB
+- Designed a smart energy monitor using Altium, Proteus, Atmel Studio (IDE), and an Atmega328PB
 - Created a Java Android-based application that displays electrical components
 - Designed a flappy bird game in VHDL